 Judge Posner and I must depart a bit on this answer.
 It is true that the Comcast decision stands for the position that a trial court must go through a rigorous analysis prior to determining the merits of class certification and that the “predominance criterion is even more demanding” than the prerequisites of 23(a).
 However, the portion that requires rigorous analysis is a direct quotation from Wal-Mart Stores, Inc. v.
 Dukes and the demanding nature of predominance is directly from Amchem Products, Inc. v.
 Windsor.
 Both decisions predate Butler I. Consequently, I fail to see how that portion of Comcast could be sufficiently novel as to mandate a GVR.
 Also a bit surprisingly absent from the discussion is the position voiced heavily by the Sixth Circuit in Whirlpool II: “a GVR order does not necessarily imply that the Supreme Court has in mind a different result in the case, nor does it suggest that [the] prior decision was erroneous.”

-In addressing the arguments made by Sears in its petition for certiorari to the Supreme Court, the Seventh Circuit recognized that “[a]n issue ‘central to the validity of each one of the claims’ in a class action, if it can be resolved ‘in one stroke,’ can justify class treatment.”
+In addressing the arguments made by Sears in its petition for certiorari to the Supreme Court, the Seventh Circuit recognized that “[a]n issue ‘central to the validity of each of one of the claims’ in a class action, if it can be resolved ‘in one stroke,’ can justify class treatment.”
 Moreover, that predominance “is not bean counting.”
 Meaning, that it is not a test of whether there are more common issues than individual issues.
-In its strongest pronouncement, perhaps driven by the outbreak of vampire fever among American teenagers, Judge Posner wrote,
+In its strongest pronouncement, perhaps driven by the outbreak of vampire fever among American teenagers, Judge Posner wrote:

 It would drive a stake through the heart of the class action device, in cases in which damages were sought rather than an injunction or a declaratory judgment, to require that every member of the class have identical damages.
 If the issues of liability are genuinely common issues, and the damages of individual class members can be readily determined in individual hearings, in settlement negotiations, or by creation of subclasses, the fact that damages are not identical across all class members should not preclude class certification.
 Otherwise defendants would be able to escape liability for tortious harms of enormous aggregated magnitude but so widely distributed as not to be remediable in individual suits.